 Even if you come outside the opening hours of the market, you should definitely let the colorful architectural elements of the unique market hall work their magic on you.

 Opening Hours Ubik Café: Mon + Tue: 5 pm – 00.30 am; Wed: 11 am – 00.30 am; Thu: 11- 01.30 am; Fri + Sat: 11 am – 02 am; Sun: 11 am – 01 am

 Entrance Fee Ubik Café: free of charge

-We would like to round off our first day with you over a delicious drink.
-And where could you relax better than surrounded by books?
+We would like to round off our first day with you with a delicious drink.
+And where could you relax better than being surrounded by books?
 And that’s exactly what you can expect at Ubik Café.

 3 Days in Valencia – Day 2

 With one of the most beautiful stretches of coastline in the Spanish Mediterranean in the region, a visit to the beach is naturally part of any trip to Valencia.
 Especially in nice sunny weather, a visit to the city beach of Valencia is worthwhile.
 The locals often also refer to the Cabanyal beach as Las Arenas.